 Short-term substitute license

 This license may be issued to the holder of a baccalaureate degree from an accredited institution of higher education.
 An individual holding a short-term substitute license may teach in a given classroom for no more than 60 (school) days during the current school year under a short-term substitute license.
-For periods longer than five days, an individual with a long-term substitute license must be employed.
+For periods longer than 60 (school) days, an individual with a long-term substitute license must be employed.

 Long-term substitute license